OctopusDeploy/blog/blog/2020-07/convert-to-rolling-deployments/index.md

 :::success
 **Sample Octopus Project**
-You can see the PetClinic project **before** the conversion to a rolling deployment process, in our [samples instance](https://g.octopushq.com/PatternRollingSamplePetClinicNoRollingDeploy).
+You can see the PetClinic sequential deployment process **before** the conversion to a rolling deployment process, in our [samples instance](https://g.octopushq.com/PatternRollingSamplePetClinicNoRollingDeploy).
 :::

 ## Converting to a rolling deployment process